2anki/server/README.md

 ## Benefits

-- No technical skills required and 100% free to use by anyone anywhere 🤗
+- No technical skills required and free to use by anyone anywhere 🤗 \*
 - You can convert your Notion [toggle lists][tl] to Anki cards easily.
 - Support for embeds, audio files, images and more.

+<sub><sup>\* Please note that due to server costs, there are quota limits in place but you can workaround this and self-host</sup><sub>

 ## Sponsors